open-component-model/ocm-action/README.md

 ### `create_component`

 This commands creates a component archive, which can be enriched later by resources and references.
-Alternatively, components can be completely described by a component specification file (`components`) and added directly to a transport archive with `add_components`.
+Alternatively, components can be completely described by a component constrcutor file (`component-constructor.yaml`) and added directly to a transport archive with `add_components`.

 ### `add_resources`

 This command can be used to add resources and/or references to a component archive.
 The component version composed this way can then be added to a transport archive with `add_component`.
-Alternatively, components can be completely described by a component specification file (`components`) and added directly to a transport archive with `add_components`.
+Alternatively, components can be completely described by a component specification file (`component-constructor.yaml`) and added directly to a transport archive with `add_components`.

 It uses a resources specification file (`resources`) and a references specification file (`references`).